Dobsonville: The St Ansgars Swedish Mission

-Complex in Roodepoort West East of the Westgate Shopping Mall (South Africa) | Westgate Shopping Mall over Ontdekkers Road and Bordered by Pheasant Street and Crous Drive was the area where the above complex was situated.
+Complex in Roodepoort West: East of the Westgate Shopping Mall over Ontdekkers Road and bordered by Pheasant Street and Crous Drive was the area where the above complex was situated.
 The area has changed from what it looked like before the removals where many residents of Roodepoort West Location (Juliwe) earned their living one way or another.
-The History of the area is groundbreaking and largely ignored or unknown to Historians.
+The history of the area is groundbreaking and largely ignored or unknown to historians.
 The complex was home to: